autots package

 regressor_train, regressor_forecast

 Create a regressor from information available in the existing dataset.
-Components: are lagged data, datepart information, and holiday.
+Components: are lagged data, datepart information, holiday, and FFT harmonic features.

 This function has been confusing people.
 This is NOT necessary for machine learning models, in AutoTS they internally create more elaborate feature sets separately.
 This instead may help some other models (GLM, ARIMA) which accept regressors but won’t build a regressor feature set internally.
 And this allows post-hoc customization as needed before input to AutoTS.